christoferpaes/remoteControlSamsung/README.md

 <header>

   <p>
     This has not been tested..
-MainActivity needs to be cleaned up/.
+MainActivity needs to be cleaned up.
     <b>
       app's build.gradle file
     </b>